 Change that leads to better lives

-We work to ensure that autistic people and people with a learning disability receive good quality community support and are able to live full and meaningful lives.
+We work to ensure that autistic people and people with learning disabilities receive good quality community support and are able to live full and meaningful lives.

-It’s important to make sure that the voices of people who are in hospital, or at risk of going to hospital, are heard through Care (Education) and Treatment Reviews, known as C(E)TRs.
+It’s important to make sure that the voices of people who are in, or at risk of going into, a mental health hospital, are heard through Care (Education) and Treatment Reviews, known as C(E)TRs.

-C(E)TRs aim to reduce hospital admissions or help discharge people already in hospitals.
+C(E)TRs aim to reduce hospital admissions or help discharge people who are already in hospital.
 This prevents unnecessary stays in hospital where people are unlikely to thrive.

 CETR panel